 Fatal crashes and major injuries are devastating to victims and their families, however, the majority of Pennsylvania crashes are not fatal, and roughly half of all crashes in 2016 didn’t involve a serious injury.

-Knowing when and when not to get a personal injury lawyer involved should be weighed carefully in Pennsylvania.
+Knowing when and when not to get a car accident lawyer involved should be weighed carefully in Pennsylvania.
 The type of insurance coverage and the nature of the injury will best determine if a personal injury lawyer is needed to ensure fair and adequate compensation.

 Insurance Coverage in Pennsylvania